Managing Yandex StoreDoc cluster hosts

 request:grpcurl \ -format json \ -import-path ~/cloudapi/ \ -import-path ~/cloudapi/third_party/googleapis/ \ -proto ~/cloudapi/yandex/cloud/mdb/mongodb/v1/cluster_service.proto \ -rpc-header "Authorization: Bearer $IAM_TOKEN" \ -d '{ "cluster_id": "<cluster_ID>", "host_names": [ "<host_name>" ] }' \ mdb.api.cloud.yandex.net:443 \ yandex.cloud.mdb.mongodb.v1.ClusterService.DeleteHostsWhere

-host_namesis an array with the names of hosts to delete.
-To find out the host name, get a list of hosts in the cluster.You can get the cluster ID with the list of clusters in the folder.
+host_namesis an array containing the host names you want to delete.
+You can get the host name from the list of hosts in your cluster.You can get the cluster ID from the list of clusters in your folder.

 -